amir-qayyum-khan/django_po_translator/README.md

 I used this tool to translate [edX](https://github.com/edx/edx-platform/) strings in urdu language.

+- Python 2 is used.
+- Tutorial for osx or linux only.

 #### Setup
-- For osx or linux only.
 - Install requirements by running command on console.

     ```pip install -r requirements.txt```